Seneca-BSA/bsa/docs/sep600/lab2.md

 5. Without taking apart your Pull-Up circuit, assemble another Pull-Down circuit as shown above and attach the signal to another digital input pin of your microcontroller.

-6. Modify your code so the second switch you assembled will trigger the second LED (LED2) to turn on when pressed.
-As before, the LED will only be able to be switched on if the input to the comparator is above 1V.
+6. Modify your code so the second switch you assembled will trigger the second LED (LED2) to turn ON only if the button is pressed.
+As before, the LED will only turn on if the input to the comparator is above 2V.
 Keep in mind that you are now using a Pull-Down circuit as input.

 7. Run and test your program.

 8. Ensure you fully understand digital input and output, as well as Pull-Up and Pull-Down circuits.
-Play around with the code or circuit as necessary to increase your understanding.
+Experiment with the code or circuit as necessary to deepen your understanding.

 ### Part 3: PWM Output